omerchn/toggle-test-only/README.md

 1. Open Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the left sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Toggle .only Test" in the Extensions view search bar.
+3. Search for "Toggle Test .only" in the Extensions view search bar.
 4. Click the "Install" button next to the extension authored by [Your Name].

 ## Usage